-Strategic mid-block connections are a key implementation component of the North Bank Subarea Plan intended to:
+Strategic through-block pathways are a key implementation component of the North Bank Subarea Plan intended to:

 i.
 Enhance the pedestrian connection between neighborhood uses and to the river.

 ii.
 Enhance pedestrian connectivity and circulation in areas with long block lengths (those over 500 feet in length).